Unified Error Correction Code Transformer with Low Complexity: Analysis

 \section{Analysis}

-We investigate the impact of Transformer encoder layers on performance, focusing on the embedding dimension $d_k$ and the effectiveness of sparse masked attention.
-Additionally, we compare the computational complexity of our approach with existing methods.
+Using the parameters in Table \ref{tab_sim_result}, we examine the effect of Transformer encoder layers on performance, focusing on the embedding dimension $d_k$ and sparse masked attention efficiency.
+We also compare our approach’s computational complexity with that of existing methods.